Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_D/README.md

 ## Cleanup
 [Top](#notes "Top")<br>
 Putting in the code for DemoReel100, it becomes obvious that the structure of our program has changed and there are parts that are no longer needed.
+When all this cleanup is completed, the code will verify again.
 - We will not be using the button
 - We will not be using the patterns from Part-C and Part-D
 - We will not be using the counters for milliseconds from BlinkWithoutDelay